masonboyles/HW2/README.md

 # HW2
-Repository for homework2 of STOR 390
+This is a repository for homework 2 of **STOR 390**.
+Homework 2 is about classification algorithms.